apmattil/apmattil.github.io/index.md

 ```
 For some really good reason there ++really is no++ official api/function to get the go routine id (thread id), so I just use some id for now.
 I did try to use uuid but those make log line too long.
 Perhaps in future I'll use the 'context' stuff they included quite resently.
-I also heard that golang has inbuilt thread/go routine/function engine.. so you should be able to run more than real threads.. never needed yet.
+I also heard that golang has inbuilt thread/go routine/function engine.. so you should be able to run more than real threads.. never needed that much yet.

 # [](#header-1) packages

 package imports are like the one's in python, and acts like class in C++.
-Each package file can have init() function.. like constructor in C++.
+Each package file can even have init() function.. like class constructor in C++.

 As I wrote earlier funtion names with starting capitals are public with small letter private to the file (or in C++ to the class).